 Two feeder routines when in D1 and D2 zones

-The player has discovered that to attain the T when positioned in either the D1 or D2 Zone the player must hit the ball high and slow…. the player now needs to use the process of a playing routine of which encourages the player to defend.
+The player has discovered that to attain the T when positioned in either the D1 or D2 Zone the player must hit the ball high and slow…. the player now needs to use the process of a playing routine which encourages the player to defend.

-In this method will assist the player to identify when they are in either the D1 or D2 Zone (and blind to the opponent) to hit the ball high and slow.
+This method will assist the player to identify when they are in either the D1 or D2 Zone (and blind to the opponent) to hit the ball high and slow.

 Implementation of the Strategy in D1 and D2 Zones